smarthomeNG/plugins/README.md

   examples:
     - `day/-1/hour/13/temp` to get yesterdays temperature at 1pm UTC.
     - `day/-2/pressure` to get the average(?) air-pressure from the day before yesterday.
+- **begins with "airpollution"** Retrieves Air-Quality-Index and air-pollution component values.
+Original data-source is the [airpollution API](https://openweathermap.org/api/air-pollution).
+    In general you can retrieve the following values:
+    - `airpollution/main/aqi` to get the Air-Quality-Index
+    - `airpollution/components/co`
+    - `airpollution/components/no`
+    - `airpollution/components/no2`
+    - `airpollution/components/o3`
+    - `airpollution/components/so2`
+    - `airpollution/components/pm2_5`
+    - `airpollution/components/pm10`
+    - `airpollution/components/nh3`
+    You may insert "/day/-1/hour/11/" between airpollution and main or component, where days can range from -1 to -4 and hour from 0 to 23.
+With that you can retrieve values of a certain hour from that day in the past.
+    In order to retrieve forecast values you may insert "/hour/11" (not prepended with a day).
+This will provide access to the next 72 hours of forecast.
+    Examples:
+        - `airpollution/day/-1/hour/11/main/aqi` yesterday at 12:00 UTC
+        - `airpollution/day/-4/hour/9/main/aqi` four days into the past at 9:00 UTC
+        - `airpollution/hour/24/main/aqi` tommorrow, same time
 - **ends with _new (see list below)** prepares a map-layer URL either from the given parameters owm_coord_x, owm_coord_y, owm_coord_z or from a translation of the current geo-coordinates to the tile-information
   Complete list of map-layers:
   - `clouds_new`